SimonSubokLee/ston-docs-son/admin/snmp.kr.rst

 ﻿.. _snmp:

-16장.
+Chapter 16.
 SNMP
 ******************

-이 장에서는 SNMP(Simple Network Monitoring Protocol)에 대해 다룬다.
+This chapter explains about the SNMP(Simple Network Monitoring Protocol).
-:ref:`monitoring_stats` 의 모든 수치는 SNMP로도 제공된다.
+All values of :ref:`monitoring_stats` are also provided as SNMP.
-뿐만 아니라 더욱 세분화된 시간단위와 시스템 상태정보까지 제공한다.
+Besided, SNMP provides more segmentalized time unit and more detailed system status information.
-가상호스트별로 실시간 통계와 최대 60분까지 "분" 단위의 평균 통계를 제공한다.
+SNMP provides real time stats and average stats up to 60 minutes for each virtual host.

-- 별도의 패키지가 필요없다.
+- No additional package is required.
-- snmpd를 별도로 실행하지 않는다.
+- Does not run snmpd separately.
-- SNMP v1과 v2c를 지원한다.
+- Supports SNMP v1 and v2c.

 .. toctree::
    :maxdepth: 2